CatarinaBrendel/trillo/README.md

     npm install

-After the proper instalation, the page can be started with the following command in order to run o a localhost:
+After the proper instalation, the page can be started with the following command in order to run on a localhost:

     npm run start